 24 Middle Neck Road

 Specializing in gift baskets and personalized treats, Kron Chocolatier has something special for your special someone.
 Pick up a chocolate pizza with toppings such as popcorn and Oreo cookies.
 Visit the shop and watch the treats as they are made.
+Favorite snacks such as pretzels, graham crackers, and marshmallows are all dipped in your favorite decadent bark.

 Rocket Fizz: A Soda Pop and Candy Shop — Levittown